A Rock 'n' Roll Fantasy

 "A Rock 'n' Roll Fantasy" is the lead single and fourth track from the Kinks' 1978 album Misfits.
 Written by Ray Davies, the song was inspired by the band's then-tumultuous state at the time, with two members leaving the band during the recording of Misfits.
-Released as the first single from the album, the track was the band's most successful single in years, reaching number 30.
+Released as the first single from the album, the track was the band's most successful single in years, reaching number 30 on the Billboard Hot 100 in the U.S.

 Background

 During the recording of the Misfits album, bassist Andy Pyle and pianist John Gosling quit the band, and drummer Mick Avory also considered leaving.
 Following the departures, Ray and Dave Davies got together and spent time with each other, which resulted in the writing of both "A Rock 'n' Roll Fantasy" (Ray) and "Trust Your Heart" (Dave).

 It took nearly a year to put [Misfits] together, a couple of band members left, and Mick [Avory] didn't really want to do it.
 And [Ray and I] got together like we had so many times before, playing Chuck Berry records, having a laugh.
 And two songs came out of it, '[A] Rock 'n' Roll Fantasy' and 'Trust Your Heart,' which pulled the record together.
 That could very easily have been the end of [the band].
 But there was something not yet resolved.